 2. Hang in the lounge

-As economy class travellers, we appreciate when airport lounges open their doors to us.
-Luckily, the OSL-Lounge welcomes anyone willing to pay to enter.
+Airport LoungesAs economy-class travellers, we appreciate airport lounges opening their doors to us.
+Luckily, the OSL Lounge welcomes anyone willing to pay to enter.
 Any traveller – no matter your airline or flight class – can take advantage of the all-inclusive environment that is the airport lounge: food, drinks, and WiFi in a comfortable environment.
 You can pre-book a lounge pass online or pay at the door.
-See our Oslo Gardermoen Airport Guide for details.
+Please take a look at our Oslo Gardermoen Airport Guide for details.

 3. Go shopping

-Whether you’re looking for a deal or just to pass some time, you’ve got some good shopping options here.
+ShoppingWhether looking for a deal or to pass some time, you have some excellent shopping options here.
 There aren’t too many shops, but they are well-curated, with several convenience stores, a few outlets of a local bookstore, pharmacies and technology shops.
-Local fashion is available at Aera, and Fine Food Salmon House sells ready-to-travel salmon, cheese, and locally-sourced seafood and meat.
+Local fashion is available at Aera, and Fine Food Salmon House sells ready-to-travel salmon, cheese, and locally sourced seafood and meat.
 Ting offers a range of Norwegian and Scandinavian household products.

 4. Treat yourself at the salon

 For some inter-flight pampering, head to Lakkbar for a 20-minute manicure or pedicure.
-Cutters also offers no-frills snip-and-style hair service – you won’t get a wash and dry or a quick head massage, but you will get a refreshed look!
+Cutters also offer no-frills snip-and-style hair service – you won’t get a wash and dry or a quick head massage, but you will get a refreshed look!
 Both are open daily.

 5. Go sightseeing